-In a recent post, my colleague Philippe-Emmanuel summed up how the HANA Cloud Platform (HCP) helps SAP customers achieve “agility”, while protecting their core business systems.
+In a recent post, my colleague Philippe-Emmanuel summed up how the SAP Cloud Platform (SCP) helps SAP customers achieve “agility”, while protecting their core business systems.

 Transforming user experiences in the mobile world

 The ubiquity of smart phones and tablets, not to mention social networking, is the most visible sign of the digitalization of the consumer sphere.
 Over the last few years, business users have demanded the same type of user experience, and companies have begun building mobility into business processes and customer relationships.

 While SCP has a lot to offer in terms of mobility, SAP’s alliance with Apple on SCP is emblematic.
 In deployment, the iOS front-end runs on the iPhone, while the back-end runs on SCP, leveraging “backing services” (such as access to core business systems) and supported by the SCP Mobile Service for functions needed by most mobile applications.